Md-Mudassir/DQuiz-V1/README.md

 # DQuiz-V1

+Tests your knowledge on featuring sections.
+Failed to score good point?
+Not a problem.
+Try again!
+Fail again!
+Fail better!

 Hey Geeks!
-This is a responsive project which is a simple quiz web app where a user can select a category and based on the selection the questions will be shown and at the end result is declared & it's developed using HTML,CSS & JavaScript.
+This is a responsive project which is a simple quiz web app where a user can select a category and based on the selection the questions which are stored in a json file will be shown and at the end score is declared which is stored locally & it's developed using HTML,CSS & JavaScript.

 ![Layout](https://github.com/Md-Mudassir/DQuiz-V1/blob/master/img/mobile.jpg)